namxle-hust/chat-app-backend/README.md

     Key: "id:2" Value: "qCrkQAY1ZeKhUFQPAAAB"

-  #### Session service
+  #### 4.Session service
   - This service build based on [Redis](https://redis.io/).

   - This service used for storing revoked jwt because this application use jwt to authenticate users.

-  #### Queue service
+  #### 5.Queue service
-  - This service build based on [RabbitMQ](https://www.rabbitmq.com/)
+  - This service build based on [RabbitMQ](https://www.rabbitmq.com/).

-  - This service used for queuing client messages and then publish to other designation client via web-socket
+  - This service used for queuing client messages and then publish to other designation client via web-socket.

+  #### 6.Video Call service
+  - This service build based on [ExpressJS](https://expressjs.com/).

+  - This service used for create peers between clients for transfering video stream & voice stream.

+  - Use [Peerjs](https://peerjs.com/) to create peers between clients.

+  #### 7.Database
+  - This service build based on [Mysql](https://www.mysql.com/).

+  - This service used for storing all the records of the application.